khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Frequently-Asked-Questions.md

 If you don't know what all that means, and why it's cool, then this probably isn't the program for you.
 (Sorry!)

+## Help, I'm lost.
+How do I use the Android shell?

+I've written a brief, incomplete, guide to using the built-in Android shell: [[Android Shell Command Reference]]

 ## What sort of games does this emulator play?

 Sorry, this is a terminal emulator, not a game emulator.
 It has nothing to do with games.